VOLUNTEER Hampton Roads 60 Years of Service

 1957- In 1957, the Junior League of Norfolk-Virginia Beach funded a pilot project to establish a Volunteer Service Bureau

-1962- Once the need for volunteer services was confirmed, the Bureau came under teh management of the Planning Council.
-The purpose of the bureau was to offer recruitment, evaluation and referral of volunteers to the nonprofit community.
+1962- Once the need for volunteer services was confirmed, the Bureau came under the management of the Planning Council.
+The purpose of the bureau was to offer recruitment, evaluation, and referral of volunteers to the nonprofit community.

-1973- The Volunteer Service Bureau becomes affiliated with the National center for Voluntary Action and teh name cahnges to the Voluntary Action center.
-With the change of name came a comprehensive change of concept encompassing all facets of volunteerism--services we expanded to include consultation to nonprofits, trainings for volunteer coordinators, and piblication of volunteer opportunities.
+1973- The Volunteer Service Bureau becomes affiliated with the National Center for Voluntary Action and the name changed to the Voluntary Action Center.
+With the change of name came a comprehensive change of concept encompassing all facets of volunteerism--services we expanded to include consultation to nonprofits, trainings for volunteer coordinators, and publication of volunteer opportunities.

 1977- In order to meet an increased request for services, the Planning Council recommends the Voluntary Action Council becomes its own independent organization under the United Way.

-1996- Formally changes name to VOLUNTEER Hampton Roads and becomes a member of the Points of Light and HandsOn Network, a national network of volunteer action centers.
+1996- Formally changed the name to VOLUNTEER Hampton Roads and becomes a member of the Points of Light and HandsOn Network, a national network of volunteer action centers.